raganwald/braythwayt.com/_posts/2016-07-30-ghostbusters.md

 ---
-title: "An Open Letter to the Ghostbusters Haters"
+title: "My Open Letter to the Ghostbusters Haters"
 layout: default
 ---